tdwg/bdq/tg2/_review/docs/extension/bdqffdq/index.md

 The purpose of this document is to define the official vocabulary extension for the `bdqffdq:` ontology.
 It provides additional axioms, such as range constraints and logical distinctions, that refine and extend the semantics of the core vocabulary terms in the BDQ Fitness for Use Framework.

 These axioms enable more precise reasoning, validation, and integration with OWL tools.
-They are intended to complement the human-readable term list provided in the main ontology documentation without altering the open and minimally constrained design of the core framework.
+They are intended to complement the human-readable term list provided in the main ontology documentation without altering the open and minimally constrained design of the core Fitness For Use Framework.

 This extension follows the TDWG Standards Documentation Specification and maintains a clear separation between core term definitions and ontology logic.